 Skidmore College, Saratoga Springs NY

-We accept proposals for creative presentations in all mediums and disciplines, pre-constituted panels, individual papers or projects to be organized into a panel by the submission committee, work in progress presentations, and workshops.
+We accept proposals for creative and scholarly presentations in all mediums and disciplines, pre-constituted panels, individual papers or projects to be organized into a panel by the submission committee, work in progress presentations, and workshops.
 We are also interested in considering proposals by activist groups, community groups and institutions who have experience collaborating with makers.
 Proposals must be grounded in non-fiction-based work and the yearly theme.

 We value multidisciplinary forms and will consider all mediums as long as the work is grounded in nonfiction and the yearly theme.